nunit/governance/governance.md

 The Core Team is responsible for the NUnit Project and Community as a whole and has additional responsibilities over and above those of a committer or a project lead.

-The key responsibiliy of the Core Team is to define and hold the vision and values of the NUnit Community and ensure that we stick to them.
+The key responsibility of the Core Team is to define and hold the vision and values of the NUnit Community and ensure that we stick to them.
 They should periodically review and if necessary update our vision and values documents and should ensure that all committers are aware of them.

 The Core Team recruits, selects and appoints project leaders and confirms the appointment of committers on all projects.
 It also sets standards that are needed in order for our projects to interoperate with one another.
 This may include such things as coding standards, use of GitHub and inter-project decision making.
 It should endeavor to avoid micro-managing the software projects and should leave them as much freedom as is reasonable.